 To learn more about how to obtain PA Criminal and Child Abuse History clearances for free as a volunteer, please read over our Volunteer Clearance Instructions.
 FBI clearances for volunteers can be obtained through IdentoGo.
-If you have been a Pennsylvania for the past ten years or more consecutively, you are exempt from the FBI clearance requirement as long as you submit a signed affidavit.
+If you have been a Pennsylvania resident for the past ten years or more consecutively, you are exempt from the FBI clearance requirement as long as you submit a signed affidavit.
 The YMCA cannot reimburse volunteers for any costs associated with obtaining these clearances.

 The Mandated Reporter Training reviews your legal obligations to report suspected child abuse.
 The University of Pittsburgh offers a free online course; please submit a copy of your certificate when you have completed it: www.reportabusepa.pitt.edu.
 We do not accept the Penn State equivalent of this training as the university is not a state-approved provider.
 Therefore, its training will not fulfil YMCA-related requirements set forth by the child protective services law.

 The Stewards of Children Training discusses how to prevent, recognize, and react responsibly to child sexual abuse.
 Training dates and online training information are available on our website: http://www.ymcaofcentrecounty.org/programs/social-responsibility/stewards-of-children/.
 You may e-mail Jamie SanFilippo, Director of Community Outreach, to register for an upcoming training: [email protected]